 Outcomes Measurement Survey will be emailed to attendees 14+ days post convention and must be completed by July 14.

 Melissa Budd, CME Program Manager - email@example.com or 517-347-1555 x112 for CME questions.

 Reminder: The current AOA CME cycle ends 12/31/2021

-Michigan osteopathic physicians are required to complete 150 hours of continuing medical education in courses or programs approved by the board of which not less than 60 hours of the required 150 hours must be earned in osteopathic related courses or programs designated as either Category 1 (accredited) or Category 3 (residency) programs.
+Michigan osteopathic physicians are required to complete 150 hours of continuing medical education in courses or programs approved by the board of which not less than 40-60 hours of the required 150 hours must be AOA 1-A credits or 20 hours may be AMA equivalent Michigan Category 1 (accredited) or Category 3 (residency) programs.

 Every osteopathic physician who is renewing his/her license should retain records documenting the completion of continuing education.
 Those documents should be retained for a period of 4 years from the date of application.

 The continuing education requirements apply to every physician renewing a Michigan osteopathic license who held the license for the 3-year period immediately preceding the date the license expires.
 The requirements apply whether or not the physician is actively engaged in the practice of osteopathic.